 Once laundered and ironed, your dress shirts should be stored hanging, with two important caveats:

-- They should be hung on wooden hangers that are approximately 1″ wide.
-No wire hangers or cheap plastic numbers, as these can warp your shirts’ shoulders.
+- They should be hung on wooden hangers that are approximately 1″ (2.5 cm) wide.
+Avoid wire or plastic hangers as they can warp your shirts’ shoulders.

 How To Fold Dress Shirts

-- Lay the shirt flat with buttons facing down (back facing you).
+- Lay the shirt flat with the front facing down and the back up with the sleeves spread out.

 - Fold both sleeves in again, this time bringing the shirt’s side seams in to the center of the back.

-- Fold the shirt in half lengthwise.
-Take the bottom of the shirt with both hands and fold it up over the sleeves, ending just beneath the back of the collar.
-It may be helpful to tuck the bottom inch or two of the shirt’s tail underneath itself to save some space.
+- Take the bottom of the shirt with both hands and fold it up over the sleeves, ending just beneath the back of the collar.